edvind/minecraft-service/README.md

 Q: What if I don't have a server to point the full server path in the config?

-A: If you're not feeling awkward by running scripts from the net you could initiate: `bash <(wget -qO- https://gist.githubusercontent.com/edvind/c1e0afbd40006f6183f3/raw/a116876e340f5780b2dfb5a0c3a077b9e3899935/install.sh)` for a guided installation and download of minecraft_server.jar
+A: There's a simple installation script you can run from the command line: `bash <(wget -qO- https://gist.githubusercontent.com/edvind/c1e0afbd40006f6183f3/raw/022aa94e69a59ac14f94f6a214442791850c7483/install.sh)` for a guided installation and download of minecraft_server.jar

 Q: How do I configure multiple servers?